 212-502-5663 x1005 | email@example.com

-Michelle works in coordination with The Council’s Director of Events and Communications on all aspects of event planning and management, along with weekly communications that include but is not limited to email and social media marketing.
+Michelle works with The Council on all aspects of event planning and management, along with weekly communications that include but are not limited to email and social media marketing.
 Her commitment is to improve the event experience via NYNJMSDC’s (The Council’s) Mission Statement.
 Prior to joining The Council, Michelle worked at the National Urban League for 10 years in the Marketing and Communications department.
 As the Director, she planned, promoted and managed small and large meetings and events.
 In her spare time, she is a board member for Brooklyn For Peace and an aspiring multi-genre DJ.

 Board of Directors